-Ivory carving of a Phoenician noblewoman or priestess – Jezebel?
+Ivory carving of a Phoenician priestess – Jezebel?

 Jezebel, daughter of a king, wife of a king, mother to two kings; a woman born to royal power, used to getting what she wanted

 Ahab her husband, an able military leader and a brave soldier, but one who suffered from depression, the ‘black dog’ common among seasoned soldiers